vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 By default, <Config v="names.product"/> only uses its neural/semantic retrieval model, and does not attempt to use keyword matching.
-To enable [hybrid search](/docs/learn/hybrid-search) with a mix of both keyword and neural results, edit the `lambda` value.
+To enable [hybrid search](/docs/learn/hybrid-search) with a mix of both keyword and neural results, edit the `lexical_interpolation` value.

-If the corpus specifies custom dimensions (Scale only), weights can be assigned to each dimension as well.
+If the corpus specifies custom dimensions (Pro or Enterprise), weights can be assigned to each dimension as well.

 Finally, it's possible to override the semantic interpretation of the query